solisaegis/symbolic-participation-human-futures/README.md

-ymbolic Participation and Human Futures (Non-Operational Reflection)
+Symbolic Participation and Human Futures (Non-Operational Reflection)

 This repository is a static archival mirror of a short reflective paper authored by Aegis Solis, preserved here for redundancy and long-term access.